 - Prepare the frosting.
-Frosting is easiest to apply at room temperature, or a little cooler.
-If it is fridge temperature, it will be too hard and will not flow naturally; if too warm, it will be too soft and it will be impossible to manage.
-If you are coloring frosting, make sure you dye plenty extra in each color - it can be impossible to match colors later if you need more of that color.
-Finally, adding the frosting to your decorating bag can be a messy business.
+The frosting is easiest to apply at room temperature or a little cooler.
+If it is fridge temperature, it will be too hard and will not flow naturally; if too warm, it will be too soft, and it will be impossible to manage.
+If you are coloring frosting, make sure you dye plenty extra in each color—it can be impossible to match colors later if you need more of that color.
+Finally, adding frosting to your decorating bag can be a messy business.
 Fold over the edges of the bag, and use the straight spatula to fill the bag.

 - Frosting layer.
 Whatever your cake design, you will most likely want a smooth layer of frosting over the entire cake.
 If your cake is frozen, as I suggest, it will be much easier to frost the cake in a smooth layer.
 Use your straight spatula to apply and smooth the frosting.
 Act fast, as the frosting will harden quickly on the frozen cake.
 To smooth out the cake, dip the clean flat spatula into a cup of hot water and use it to smooth out the frosting.

 - Decorate according to your design.
 All cakes will be different, so use your design as a guide, and have fun!

 - Do not frost in the heat.
 Trying to frost your cake in the heat is a recipe for disaster.
 I learned the hard way one hot summer how quickly icing melts in the heat.
 Make sure you have a room-temperature environment to frost in.